Luke Laird: Music career

 Early in his time at UMPG, Bill Luther took an interest in him and encouraged him as a writer.
 Luther brought Laird along with him to write a song with Hillary Lindsey.
 The three worked together and named a song around their rapport, called "Painless."
 The song went on to be Laird's first released song by Lee Ann Womack in 2005.

 Laird and Lindsey went on to work on a number of songs with Carrie Underwood, including his first number one single "So Small" in 2007.
 The song held the number one spot on the Billboard Country charts for three weeks and went platinum.
 Since then Laird has co-written 23 singles that reached No. 1 on the Billboard Country charts.
 He is a proponent of the “New Country” style of country music, and has worked with pop artists such as Ne-Yo and John Legend.
 He has written No. 1 hits with Carrie Underwood, Blake Shelton, Tim McGraw, Kenny Chesney, and Eric Church, among others, and has had hits with artists such as Ingrid Michaelson, Jason Aldean, Sara Evans, and Kacey Musgraves, among others.

 He was named BMI's Country Songwriter of the Year in 2012, and his song with Rodney Atkins, "Take a Back Road" was named Song of the Year.
 He was named ACM's Songwriter of the Year in 2015.

-He has been nominated for three Grammys for Best Country Song: twice in 2015, for Kenny Chesney's "American Kids" and for Eric Church's "Give Me Back My Hometown", and again in 2016 for Tim McGraw's "Diamond Rings and Old Barstools."
+He has been nominated for four Grammys for Best Country Song: twice in 2015, for Kenny Chesney's "American Kids" and for Eric Church's "Give Me Back My Hometown," in 2016 for Tim McGraw's "Diamond Rings and Old Barstools," and in 2019 for Kacey Musgraves' "Space Cowboy", which he won.
 Although he is primarily interested in songwriting, Laird also produced two Grammy nominated albums by Kacey Musgraves, the 2014 Same Trailer Different Park–which won–and the 2016 Pageant Material.

 Creative Nation

 In 2011, Laird and his wife Beth founded Creative Nation, a music publishing and management company for country music songwriters and producers.
 While Beth Laird handles logistics, Luke Laird focuses on songwriting.

-The company includes Kassi Ashton, Alec Bailey, Casey Brown, Barry Dean, Natalie Hemby, Lori McKenna, Steve Moakler, and Tyler Johnson.
-The company has had a partnership with Universal Music Publishing Group and currently has partnerships with Sony ATV Music Publishing and Pulse Music Group.
+The company includes Kassi Ashton, Derek Bahr, Oscar Charles, Barry Dean, Jonathan Hutcherson, Lori McKenna, Sandra McCracken, Mia Mantia, Steve Moakler, Ben West, Travis Wood, and Laird himself.
+Previous clients include Alec Bailey, Casey Brown, Natalie Hemby, Muscadine Bloodline, Tyler Johnson, and Native Run.
+The company has had partnerships with Concord Music Publishing, Universal Music Publishing Group, Sony ATV Music Publishing, and Pulse Music Group.